Spacecraft bus (James Webb Space Telescope): Overview

-The spacecraft bus has two star trackers, six reaction wheels, and the propulsion systems (fuel tank and thrusters).
+The spacecraft bus has three star trackers (plus one for redundancy), six reaction wheels, and the propulsion systems (fuel tank and thrusters).
 Two major tasks are pointing the telescope and performing station keeping for its metastable L2 halo orbit.

 Command and Data Handling (C&DH)

 The Command and Data Handling system includes a computer, the Command Telemetry Processor (CTP), and a data storage unit, the Solid State Recorder (SSR), with a capacity of 58.9 GB.

 Communications

 The communications dish which can point at Earth is attached to the bus.
 There is Ka-band and S-band radio communication.
 The Common Command and Telemetry System is based on Raytheon ECLIPSE system.
 The system is designed to communicate with NASA's Deep Space Communication Network.
 The main Science and Operations Center is the Space Telescope Science Institute in the U.S. state of Maryland.

 Rocket engines, attitude control

 The JWST uses two types of thrusters.
 The Secondary Combustion Augmented Thrusters (SCAT) use hydrazine (N2H4) and the oxidizer dinitrogen tetroxide as propellants.
 There are four SCATs in two pairs.
 One pair is used to propel the JWST into orbit, and the other performs station keeping in orbit.
 There are also eight Monopropellant Rocket Engines (MRE-1), so called because they use only hydrazine as fuel.
 They are used for attitude control and momentum unloading of the reaction wheels.

 JWST has six reaction wheels for attitude control, spinning wheels that allow the orientation to be changed without using propellant to change momentum.

 Finally, there are two titanium helium tanks to provide unregulated pressurant for all propellants.

 To detect changes in direction JWST uses hemispherical resonator gyroscopes (HRG).
 HRGs are expected to be more reliable than the gas-bearing gyroscopes that were a reliability issue on Hubble Space Telescope.
 They cannot point as finely, however, which is overcome by the JWST fine guidance mirror.